Skip to content

 )

 Note: Zone classification logic should be customized based on your organization's environment naming conventions and metadata.
-The above is a simplified example.
+The simplified example maps Production to Zone 3, Teams to Zone 2, and all other environments to Zone 1.

 • fsi_environmentname: @{items('Apply_to_each')?['properties']?['displayName']}